ericzakariasson/denoted/apps/ceramic/README.md

 }
 ```

-6. Restart the node with the updated config (run `npx @ceramicnetwork/cli daemon`) again.
+6. Restart the node with the updated config (run `npx @ceramicnetwork/cli daemon` again).
 7. Deploy your ComposeDB Model to the node by opening a new terminal and run the script `yarn deploy-models`.
 You'll have to do this after every change you make to your models.

 ### dotenv